Home | Blog | About | Contact

 Operating Manual for Spaceship Earth

-Nonetheless, researchers conclude that star production in the universe peaked billions of years ago and that the galaxies already are running out of gas.
-After completing a survey of distant galaxies in 2011, Dr. Robert Braun, chief scientist for astronomy and space science at Australia's CSIRO institute, says bluntly, "Our result helps us understand why the lights are going out.
+Researchers conclude that star production peaked billions of years ago and that galaxies already are running out of gas.
+After completing a survey of distant galaxies in 2011, Robert Braun, chief scientist for astronomy and space science at Australia's CSIRO institute, says bluntly, "Our result helps us understand why the lights are going out.
 Star formation has used up most of the available molecular hydrogen gas."
-The death of the universe is inevitable, according to normal science, because only a limited number of protons precipitated out of the Big Bang.
-And only individual protons can be made to fuse—and deliver new stars—at the relatively low temperatures and pressures that characterize stellar nebulae—the particle clouds that serve as stellar nurseries.
-Atomic nuclei, consisting of proton clumps fused by previous generations of stars, do become incorporated into new stars and participate in nucleosynthesis, but they are too massive to initiate nuclear fusion.
-For that, kindling is needed, in the form of unfused protons.
+The death of the universe is inevitable, according to normal science, because only a limited number of protons (hydrogen nuclei) precipitated out of the Big Bang.
+And only individual protons can be made to fuse—and deliver new stars—at the relatively low temperatures and pressures that characterize stellar nebulae—the particle clouds, or stellar nurseries, within which new stars condense.
+Protons fused into atomic nuclei by previous generations of stars do become incorporated into new stars and participate in nucleosynthesis, but they are too massive to initiate nuclear fusion.
+For that, kindling is needed, in the form of individual protons.

 The Quantum Gravity Solution to Recycling Protons